 Health for Women

 If your fitness plans aren’t giving you the results you need then you may be missing something from your routine, resistance training.
-Here are three reasons to debunk the myth that lifting weights is just for men:
+Here are three reasons to debunk the myth that lifting weights is just for men, it’s for you too ladies:

 More effective toning When we tend to think about weights the first thing that pops into our minds are people who body build and this stereotype is incorrect.
 Yes, you can weight-lift to gain in size and muscle but you can also use resistance training to help you burn more calories effectively during and after exercise.